 Student Work Placement Program

-Due to overwhelming demand, BioTalent Canada’s 2023-2024 Student Work Placement Program (including Winter 2024 placements) has reached capacity.
+Due to overwhelming demand, winter-term placements for BioTalent Canada’s 2024-2025 Student Work Placement Program (SWPP) are now at capacity.

 Deadlines:

-What could your organization achieve with up to $7,000 in wage subsidies?
+How could your organization grow with support to bring in new talent?

 YouTube Link to video on SWPP employer - Precision Biomonitoring